Playwrighting Dramatists Guild

 • Period: late 19th century Russia

-The hapless attempts of a nervous man approaching middle age to propose to his neighbor's daughter.
+The hapless attempts of a man nervously approaching middle age to propose to his neighbor's daughter.

 Go to Directing for photos.